chriswillphoto/mood-boardy/README.md

 # mood-boardy

-## A quicky library for the responsive pinterest layout
+## A little library to aid in the creation of the responsive pinteresty cascading tiles layout